gnAsteroid/gnAsteroid/README.md

 Then `gnAsteroid -style-dir=/path/to/your/style -asteroid-dir=example`

-When no style is specified, a style similar to gnosmos, embedded within the binary, is used.
+When no style is specified, a default style, embedded within the binary, is used.

 # TODO